THE PROBLEM WITH FRETTING

 Can you see from the above what a deadly issue is raised by Dispensational theology with its lawless-grace assumptions?

 But the wicked will perish: The LORD’s enemies will be like the beauty of the fields, they will vanish—vanish like smoke.
-(Psalms 37:20)
+(Psalm 37:20)

-They are so fine, so well accepted, so well protected by our legal system and our government.
+They are so fine, well accepted and well protected by our legal system and our government.
 We who are older remember the former days in America.
 To be sure, there were terrible crimes committed in those days.
 But in general in America, as well as in England, there was a higher standard of morality than we see today.

 Each day we read of some new abomination—sometimes in the state or national government.
 We wonder if our leaders are truly wicked or have just lost their senses.
 Money, sexual lust, pleasure, and entertainment are worshiped in our country.
 The entertainers sometimes throw off all restraints.
 There are public parades that remind us of Sodom.